 Whether it be the ANZACs, the great sporting rivalries, or just fighting over who invested the lamington, New Zealand certainly has close ties with our neighbour, Australia.
 We are close enough that a massive number of brands and companies like Bunnings, Harvey Norman, Ryman Healthcare, and Xero have a strong Trans-Tasman presence.
-Unfortunately, this isn’t the case when it comes to investing services – you won’t find your favourite platforms like Sharesies, InvestNow, Hatch, or Simplicity across the ditch.
+Unfortunately, this isn’t always the case when it comes to investing services – you won’t find many Kiwi platforms like InvestNow, Hatch, or Simplicity across the ditch.
+Though Sharesies has recently changed that, launching for Aussie investors in 2021!
 Crikey!

 In this article Money King NZ will be taking a trip to Australia, providing an overview of some of the popular investing services from across the ditch.
 Whether you’re one of the 20,000 Kiwis moving there every year, one of the 650,000+ Kiwis already living there, a keen Aussie wanting to start investing, or just curious, this article is for you.
 No Sharesies, No worries!